https-sam/files-encrypter/README.md

-IMPORTANT Make sure that you're using the same key that was used to encode when decoding, otherwise, the data will NOT be recovered.
+IMPORTANT Make sure that you're using the same key that was used to encode when decoding, otherwise, the data will NOT be recovered. <br/>
+Author: Sam Goto